mejk/SciComp/_sources/class/week01/week01_summary.md

 We will do this during the labs, please don't do any installations beforehand.
 -->

-  - Python either using pip or Anaconda.
-The latter is used but the former is also ok.
+  - Python either using `pip` or Anaconda.
+The latter is recommended and easier to use, but the former is also ok.
     * Installing virtual environment is also highly recommended.
   - Jupyter Notebook / Lab.
-  - C/C++ compilers and some other necessary software (needed for installing Gromacs later)
+  - C/C++ compilers and some other necessary software.
   - Plain text (ASCII) editor.
+Foe example, `vi`, emacs or such.
+Instructions for`vi` are provided in this module.

 <!--